Backbase/experience-dockerization-ref/README.md

 Backbase applications are rendered dynamically based on the model stored in Backbase CX.
 Application manager (or its older version - Experience manager) can work with it through a portal server.

 There are 2 formats of the experience:
-- zoz (zip of zips)
+- provisioning package
 - json

-### ZOZ
+### Provisioning package

 This is our legacy format for the experience model.
-It can be easily understood by the name, that this is a binary zip archive, that consists of several other archives.
+This is a binary zip archive, that consists of several other archives.
 The end format of the data itself is `xml`.

 It is needed to export it from one of the managers' applications if you want to store it somewhere or to convert it to a more convenient JSON format.

-The example of the ZOZ experience for this project exported from the experience manager can be found in the `experience/zoz` folder, which is named `example.zip`.
+The example of the provisioning package for this project exported from the experience manager can be found in the `experience/provisioning-package` folder, which is named `example.zip`.

 ### JSON